wp-plugins/gravity-forms-sticky-form/readme.txt

 == Description ==

+#### Sticky Form
-This is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that enables forms to be "sticky".
+Sticky Form is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that enables forms to be "sticky".
 A sticky form stays populated with the users submitted data.
 The data is retrieved from the actual entry.
 This makes the same entries editable from both back- and front end.

 The stycky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

+#### Persistent Gravity Forms
 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.

 This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.